 - The cursor is closed after leaving the FOR LOOP

-- No error handling needed for the “END OF DATA” situation
+- No error handling is needed for the “END OF DATA” situation

 Teradata Stored Procedures – Dynamic Result Sets

 Cursors can return complete result sets to the caller, for example, to the SQL assistant.
 To prepare a stored procedure to return a result set, place the DYNAMIC RESULT SETS n statement before the first compound statement: